Selena: Murder

 Selena was taken to the Corpus Christi Memorial Hospital at 12:00 p.m.
 (CST).
 Her pupils were fixed and dilated, there was no evidence of neurological function, she had no vital signs, and was declared clinically brain dead.
 Dr. Louis Elkins, cardiac surgeon, arrived at Memorial Hospital and said he saw doctors making "heroic efforts" to revive Selena.
 They were able to establish an "erratic heartbeat" long enough to transfer her to the trauma room, and began blood transfusions in an attempt to re-establish blood circulation after opening Selena's chest and finding massive internal bleeding.
 By the time Elkins arrived, an emergency doctor began "massaging her heart" after it had stopped beating.
 Elkins reported how all efforts were futile and said had he been the receiving doctor, he would not have made any treatments on Selena.
 He felt "obligated to continue" after the emergency room doctor made the decision to reanimate the singer.
 After 50 minutes of surgery, she was pronounced dead from blood loss and cardiac arrest at 1:05 p.m.
 (CST).

 An autopsy was performed on the same day due to the overwhelming media response.
 It revealed that the bullet had entered Selena's upper right back, near her shoulder blade, passed through her chest cavity, severed the right subclavian artery, and exited her right upper chest.
-Her official cause of death was described as "exsanguinaiting internal and external hemorrhage due to perforating gunshot wound" resulting in "massive bleeding".
+Her official cause of death was described as "exsanguinating internal and external hemorrhage due to perforating gunshot wound" resulting in "massive bleeding".
 The internal examination revealed that she had not ingested any type of drug, nor was she pregnant, which was a rumor that began spreading after her death.